jaejunh/chrome-speech-synthesis/README.md

 ## What is chrome-speech-synthesis?

-chrome-speech-synthesis is a simple web app using chrome as a human voice sythesiser.
+chrome-speech-synthesis is a simple web app using your chrome as a human voice synthesiser (or try to think of online remote speaker device) throught simple socket.io node.js server.
-If you need to add voice synthesis into your application, you need that functionality provided by OS.

-Most of modern OS provides the synthesis service as de facto.
-Yet some (i.e ubuntu) doesn't provide it (probably due to voice itself is provider's asset)
+Only chrome (and sadly not chromium) has many synthesis voices of incredable quality, and I need to overcome the shortcoming of linux based electron node.js's dumbness.
+This poverty of Shortcoming drove me to devise quick-and-dirty alternative to "barrow" google chrome's native speech synthesis service "legally" just by mashuping up via socket.io bridge externally from chrome.

 That's why I develop chrome-speech-synthesis which works as a remote bridge and control to chrome synthesiser's API.